MasonSkill/devops-jenkins-course/README.md

 # Section 3: Jenksin pipeline examples
 There are some pipeline examples under ./jenkins-pipeline-examples/ folder.
 Some of the pipelines used Tool runtime white others uses the runtime in docker:

+## Docker examples
 - docker/docker-in-tool.groovy: run docker cli in jenksin tool(not recommended as docker cli is very basic so it is installed in jenksin docker instead)

+## Email Notification examples
-- email-notification/send-email.groovy: Configure email send email to jenksin admin.
+- email-notification/send-email.groovy: Send email
     - Register an email in https://mailtrap.io which support email sandbox
     - Install 'Email Extension Plugin' plugin under 'Dashboard > Manage Jenkins > Plugins' in Jenkins portal.
     - Go to 'Dashboard > Manage Jenkins > Credentials > System > Extended E-mail Notification'